University of Tampa Required Syllabus Disclosures

 If you are absent the day a project is due and you have not posted your homework on Blackboard, your blog, your site, via Email or sent me the homework with a classmate, you will get an F on that project.

-Depending on the circumstances – a medical excuse, an emergency for example – I will grade a late project over the minimum grade I awarded to the projects that were presented on time, only if you are present in the classroom when the project is due.
+Depending on the circumstances – an EXCUSED absence for example – I will grade a late project over the minimum grade I awarded to the projects that were presented on time, only if you are present in the classroom when the project is due.
 The longer you take to present your project, the worse the grade.

 If an absence qualifies as an excused absence (see UT’s general attendance policy), the instructor will accommodate the excused absences in a fair manner.
 Any work missed MUST be made up in a timely manner; arranging to replace missed work is the responsibility of the student.
 Students must give notification to their instructors of excused absences in advance as soon as they are aware of it and documentation is REQUIRED.
 Failure to provide notification in advance can result in an UNEXCUSED absence.
 Employment schedules, athletic conditioning and practice schedules and personal appointments are NOT valid reasons for scheduled absences.
 Making up work for UNEXCUSED absences may be allowed or declined entirely at the discretion of the instructor.
 Extended illnesses may interfere with the successful completion of courses, and in such cases a student may want to withdraw from the course.